-This is in large part a programming course, and programming projects count for 45% of your grade.
-You are expected to produce programs which are both readable and correct.
+This is in large part a programming course, and programming projects count for 40-45% of your grade.
+You are expected to produce programs which are (1) readable, (2) well designed, and (3) correct.

 One purpose of a data structures course is to teach efficient algorithms and use of appropriate data structures.
 Another purpose of this course is to exercise your design abilities.
 It is not sufficient that a program generate the correct answer and be written with good documentation style.
 Projects will also be graded in part on design and organization quality, and in part on efficiency.
-You should certainly pay attention when the instructor or GTA discusses issues related to "good" and "poor" design choices for the projects.
+You should certainly pay attention when the instructor or a TA discusses issues related to "good" and "poor" design choices for the projects.
 These issues directly affect your grade.